 Our goals for our clients are to bring a joyful sense of play to the workshop, leading to the creation of a shared safe space in which to examine the topics requested.
 We seek to reinforce the role of creativity in thinking, speaking, relating and behavior.
 Embodying creativity through improvisation – using our games, exercises and scenarios - leads to empathy, clear listening and speaking, and self-confidence.

 Benjamin Lloyd is the Executive Director of Bright Invention and the Program Director for Creative Corporate Training.
 He has a BA and an MFA from Yale University, and years of experience leading trainings and workshops for CCT clients.
 He is the author of several articles on creativity and community, and two books: The Deception of Surfaces, and The Actor’s Way: A Journey of Self-Discovery in Letters, published by Allworth Press in 2006.

 Ben's work in facilitation uses ground-breaking innovations in the field of applied improvisation.
 Ben is the creator of "scenario-based" training, which implements performed scenarios designed for the client being served; and "structured improvisation", which allows for real-time adjustments by facilitators based on client feedback at the workshop.

-Ben's other work includes directing and performing for Bright Invention, a longform improv ensemble; teaching improv to a variety of ages and abilities; directing White Pines Access, a suite of programs by White Pines Productions including work with senior citizens, school residencies and the disability community; and managing the White Pines Place, a multi-purpose education and performance venue in Elkins Park, PA.
+Ben's other work includes directing and performing for Bright Invention, a longform improv ensemble, teaching improv to a variety of ages and abilities, and directing Ability In Action, a suite of programs by Bright Invention working with the disability community and other marginalized populations.

 Bob Stineman has been an actor/ musician/producer / director/ writer/ performer for the better part of two decades now.
 An honors graduate from the University of the Arts with a focus in Acting, he has been seen performing throughout the Tri-State area with groups including Candlelight Dinner Theatre, The Bradywiners, Plays and Players, The Covered Bridge Theatre, Luna Theatre Company, as well as participating in workshops, readings, and full productions of new work through Philadelphia New Play Workshop, Philadelphia Theatre Company, and The Philly Fringe Festival.